 HOTREC fully supports the need to promote sustainable, responsible and high quality tourism, which can only be achieved if it is based on economic growth, stability and regeneration.
-For this reason, HOTREC agrees with t actions that promote sustainability, namely:
+For this reason, HOTREC agrees with actions that promote sustainability, namely:

-- to foster the preservation of the economic sustainability of the tourism industry; - to encourage the preservation and the protection of the environment, biodiversity and the prudent use of natural resources; - to promote the respect of the socio-cultural authenticity of host communities and regions.
+- To foster the preservation of the economic sustainability of the tourism industry and the recognition of its socio-economic importance in all EU Member States; - To encourage the preservation and the protection of the environment, biodiversity and the prudent use of natural resources; - To promote the respect of the socio-cultural authenticity of host communities and regions, the conservation of their living cultural heritage and traditional values, and the contribution to inter-cultural understanding and tolerance.

-In this sense, HOTREC is fully in line with the proposals of the Commission to address environmental pressures as long as EU funding can as well help coastal tourism businesses, especially SME's.
+In this sense, HOTREC is fully in line with the proposals of the Commission to address environmental pressures6 as long as EU institutions and national authorities provide the necessary funding/financial incentives to facilitate the transition for coastal tourism businesses, especially SMEs, towards sustainability and make it possible for related investments to be recovered on the medium term.
 HOTREC would especially support:

-- Promoting ecotourism and other sustainable tourism products, to promoting the implementation of water efficiency and motivating members to participate in projects that reduce waste, emissions, natural resource, use water and waste recovery/recycling and exchanging best practices on energy efficiency; - Developing a cultural heritage based tourism and nature and health tourism in coastal destinations, which would include EU and national funding to help renovate older buildings.
+- Promoting ecotourism and other sustainable tourism products, encouraging sustainable water resource use and waste recovery/recycling; supporting the implementation of water efficiency measures, projects that reduce waste, emissions, natural resource use; - Promoting the exchange of best practices on energy efficiency, the promotion of energy efficient products and the use of renewable energy sources to help the sector reduce its energy consumption and carbon footprint; - Developing a cultural heritage based on tourism, nature and health and that brings together tourism, agriculture and culture; - EU and national funding to help to renovate older buildings, especially given the difficult access to finance for many small businesses.

-Taking these objectives into account, HOTREC has during 2017 published a guidance to reduce food waste in the hospitality.
-In 2018, it has launched a report containing best practices to promote energy efficiency in the sector's establishments.
-HOTREC is also a signatory of the UNWTO global code of Ethics, a partner of UN "One Planet" - sustainable Tourism Programme and a signatory of a Sustainable Energy Charter together with other stakeholders, namely the UNWTO.
+Taking these objectives into account, HOTREC has during 2017 published guidelines to reduce food waste and recommendations to manage food donations in hospitality businesses.
+In 2018, it has issued guidance and solutions to raise energy efficiency in the hospitality sector.
+HOTREC is also a signatory of the UNWTO global code of ethics, a partner of the UN 'One Planet - Travel with care' programme and a signatory of a Sustainable Energy Charter together with other stakeholders, namely the UNWTO.